Thudugala Ella

 The Thudugala Ella (Sinhala: තුඩුගල ඇල්ල) waterfall is located in Thudugala village in Dodangoda Divisional Secretariat in Kalutara District of Western Province, Sri Lanka.
 Out of around 382 recorded waterfalls in Sri Lanka, the rank of this is 268th.

 Attraction

-The fall, which has become a famous bathing place, is situated in an estate once owned by a British and his wrecked country house can still be seen there.
+The falls, which has become a famous bathing place, is situated in an estate once owned by a British settler, and his wrecked country house can still be seen there.
 There is also a natural stream pool surrounded by “Ketala” plants and fern.
-In the nearby forest reserve, there are many migratory birds and local birds, e.g. “pale bellied flower pecker”, the smallest bird in the country.
+In the nearby forest reserve there are many migratory birds and local birds, e.g. the pale-billed flowerpecker, the smallest bird in the country.

 Though shorter than other waterfalls in Sri Lanka such as the 263 m high Bambarakanda Falls, the 8 m high Thudugala Ella has been listed as one of the most popular waterfalls in the country by Lanka Council on Water Falls (CLWF).

 Another feature here is that a tunnel runs under the waterfall and comes out on top at one side of it.